microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

     text: string
     /** Any attached JSDocs */
     docs: string | undefined
+    /** The token start which the query indicates  */
+    start: number
+    /** The length of the token */
+    length: number
   }[]
   /** Diagnostic error messages which came up when creating the program */
   errors: {